Boston University’s Most Notable Alumni

 14. Martin Berezin

 Martin Berezin received both undergraduate and medical degrees from Boston University.
-He went on to serve in the U.S. Army Medical Corp in WWII from 1940 to 1946 and later became a pioneer in geriatric psychiatry.
+He went on to serve in the U.S. Army Medical Corps in WWII from 1940 to 1946 and later became a pioneer in geriatric psychiatry.

 15. Robert A. Bruce